Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ⑤ Limit: Specifies constraints on the motion, such as minimum position, maximum position, and maximum velocity.

-:::{Note}
+>[!Note]
+>

-In ROS, the default unit for translation is meters, and for rotation it's radians (not degrees).
-Therefore, in this context, 3.14 implies movement between -180 degrees and 180 degrees, linear velocity is in m/s, and angular velocity is in rad/s.
+>**In ROS, the default unit for translation is meters, and for rotation it's radians (not degrees).
+Therefore, in this context, 3.14 implies movement between -180 degrees and 180 degrees, linear velocity is in m/s, and angular velocity is in rad/s.**

 :::